smartfog/fogflow/doc/en/source/k8sIntegration.rst

    name: "fogflow-dns"   //CAN BE CHANGED AS PER USER'S NEED

-- On deploying this chart using helm, the **namespace** with name **fogflow** is created and inside that a **sericeaccount** with name **fogflow-dns** is created.
+- On deploying this chart using helm, the **namespace** is created with name **fogflow**  and inside that a **sericeaccount** is created with name **fogflow-dns**.
 Once these namespace and serviceaccount is created, next roles and their rolebindings are created.
 The table lists the created roles and rolebinding.

 +--------------------+----------------+----------------------+
 |     Roles          |  RoleBindings  |    Scope             |